 Canadian Orthopaedic Foundation

 Tibialis posterior tendinosis and tibialis posterior tenosynovitis.
-Merck Manual for Health Care Professionals website.
+Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/musculoskeletal_and_connective_tissue_disorders/foot_and_ankle_disorders/tibialis_posterior_tendinosis_and_tibialis_posterior_tenosynovitis.html.
-Updated September 2016.
-Accessed March 27, 2018.
+Updated December 2019.
+Accessed March 30, 2020.

 Yao K, Yang TX, et al. Posterior Tibialis Tendon Dysfunction: Overview of Evaluation and Management.
 Orthopedics.
 2015 Jun;38(6):385-391.

 Last reviewed February 2020 by EBSCO Medical Review Board Teresa Briedwell, PT, DPT, OCS, CSCS Last Updated: 3/30/2020